-Obstetrics: We provide prenatal care and delivery services to about 4500 women per year and last year had about 500 women transported to us for tertiary, high risk labor and delivery care.
-Our Department is a founding participant in the Center for Advanced Maternal-Fetal Care, a multidisciplinary group that advises women and their families who have been told that their fetus has a birth defect about the prognosis and care of their fetus, including the prognosis, options for prenatal treatment, and recommending a plan for post natal treatment.
-The Vanderbilt Department of Obstetrics and Gynecology has a collaborative practice with the Fetal Surgery department based at our Children’s Hospital.
-We are part of the NICHD MOMS trial—Management of Myelomeningocele Study—a multi-center randomized trial looking at the outcomes for children with spina bifida cared for in a traditional manner compared to fetal surgery.
+In addition to preventative and well-woman care provided through our department’s Division of General Obstetrics and Gynecology our generalists and Maternal-Fetal Medicine Division also provide prenatal care and delivery services to over 4500 women per year.
+In 2015 alone we had nearly 500 women transported to us for tertiary, high risk labor and delivery care.
+Our department is a founding participant in the Center for Advanced Maternal-Fetal Care, a multidisciplinary group that advises women and their families who have been told that their fetus has a birth defect about the prognosis and care of their fetus, including the prognosis, options for prenatal treatment, and recommending a plan for post-natal treatment.
+We also provide genetic counseling services to help our patients identify risks, understand complex medical information, and review available testing and support options.
+The Department of Obstetrics and Gynecology has a collaborative practice with the Fetal Surgery Department based at our Children’s Hospital further strengthening our care of women throughout the full spectrum of life.